Phuket

 HIGH RISK

-How to avoid: Do not rent jet skis from beach vendors; if you must, take a detailed video of the entire jet ski with the operator present before you ride.
+How to avoid: Do not rent jet skis from beach vendors.
+If you ignore that, film the whole craft with the operator visible before you ride.

 • Airport taxi overcharging